southkorea/seoul-maps/README.md

 ### Data
 The following data are available.<br>
-Numbers are data sizes in *Kilobytes* in the following order: Municipalities, Submunicipalities.<br>
+Numbers are data sizes in *Kilobytes* in the following order: Municipalities, Submunicipalities, Neighborhoods.<br>
 Numbers in parentheses are simplified versions of each format.

 <table>